Microlocal Analysis of Quantum Fields on Curved Spacetimes

 The quantization of Dirac fields on curved spacetimes is due to Dimock \cite{Di2}.
 The definition of Hadamard states for quantized Dirac fields on globally hyperbolic spacetimes was given by Hollands \cite{Ho1} and Sahlmann and Verch \cite{SV2} and is completely analogous to the Klein-Gordon case.
 Another nice reference is \cite{S4}.

 The {\em massless} Dirac equation can be written as a pair of uncoupled {\em Weyl equations} which were for some time supposed to describe {\em neutrinos} and {\em anti-neutrinos}.
-We describe the quantization of the Weyl equation, the corresponding definition of Hadamard states and the relationship between Hadamard states for Weyl and for Dirac fields.
+We describe the quantization of the Weyl equation, the corresponding definition of Hadamard states, and the relationship between Hadamard states for Weyl and for Dirac fields.

-\subsection{CAR $*$-algebras and quasi-free states}
+\section{CAR $*$-algebras and quasi-free states}

-The fermionic version of Sect. \ref{sec3}, namely CAR $*$- algebras and quasi-free states on them, is quite parallel to the bosonic case.
-A detailed exposition can be found for example in \cite[Sects.
-12.5, 17.2]{DG}.
-The complex case, corresponding to {\em charged fermions} is the most important in practice, although the real case corresponding to {\em neutral} or {\em Majorana fermions} is sometimes also considered.
+The fermionic version of Chapter \ref{sec3}, namely CAR $*$- algebras and quasi-free states on them, is quite parallel to the bosonic case.
+A detailed exposition can be found for example in \cite[Sections 12.5, 17.2]{DG}.
+The complex case, corresponding to {\em charged fermions}, is the most important in practice, although the real case corresponding to {\em neutral} or {\em Majorana fermions} is sometimes also considered.
 For simplicity we will only consider the complex case. \begin{definition} Let $(\cY, \nu)$ be a pre-Hilbert space.
 The {\em CAR} $*$-{\em algebra} over $(\cY, \nu)$, denoted by ${\rm CAR} (\cY, \nu)$, is the unital complex $*$-algebra generated by elements $\psi(y)$, $\psi^{*}(y)$, $y\in \cY$, with the relations